This policy and its procedures applies to all pupils in the Infant and Junior School, including the EYFS.

 Throughout the Day

-Entry on to the Infant School site is only by the front door, which is on a bell entry.
-The gate at the top of the school (off Manchester Road) is coded and parents have this – however all other gates and doors are code protected and these are not known to parents.
+Entry onto the Infant School site is only by the front door, which is on a bell entry.
+The gate at the top of the school (off Manchester Road) is coded and parents have access to this – however all other gates and doors are code protected and these are not known to parents.
 Access is only by admission by a member of staff.
+The same applies in the Snowdrop building, where access is only via the main front door.
 In the Junior School entry to the playground is through a central gate which is locked during the normal school time hours, and can only be unlocked by communicating with the school office, through a tele-com system.
 Once through this gate, visitors are observed until they reach the main building and the reception area.
 Entry to the school by the front door is again protected by an ‘entry phone’ system.
 Girls should not be allowed/encouraged to open the front door.
 The side door and rear doors have a security code.
 The rear door is left open during breaks, but is closed when the last member of staff on duty returns to the building.
 The rear door to the building housing Year 3 and the 6th Form classrooms is also on a coded lock.

 Official visitors to the school should wear an identification label.
 Parents who are visiting to help with lessons should sign in/out in the Infant or Junior Office and wear a visitor ID badge which is obtained from the office.
 If any girl is taken out of school early, then her parent/guardian should sign her out in the appropriate book.